England-Lancashire Flag

 It's an RSPB™ Nature Reserve and home to the largest reed bed in North West England, alright, but more on that in a minute.

-That's if Ian Fleming had spent more time in Ceredigion and less in the Caribbean but he didn't so settle instead for an RSPB™ Nature Reserve that's home to the largest reed bed in North West England, they say, so nothing to do with Wales, by the way.
+That's if Ian Fleming had spent more time in Ceredigion and less in the Caribbean but he didn't so settle instead for an RSPB™ Nature Reserve and that largest reed bed in North West England, they say, so nothing to do with Wales, by the way.

 This having just limped into Lancashire from Cumbria to come across the Arnside and Silverdale Area of Outstanding Natural Beauty and, as should be known by now, they don't hand them awards out willy-nilly.